AI Governance Policy Template

 |---|---|---|---|

-| General AI Assistants | ChatGPT, Microsoft Copilot, Claude | IT Manager + DPO | Public or Internal data only — no personal, confidential, or commercially sensitive data |
+| General AI Assistants | ChatGPT, Microsoft Copilot, Claude | IT Manager + DPO | Public or internal data only.
+No personal, confidential, or commercially sensitive data unless explicitly approved. |

-| HR & Recruitment AI | CV screening tools, interview scoring | HR Director + DPO + Legal | Strict data minimisation.
+| HR & Recruitment AI | CV screening tools, interview scoring | HR Director + DPO + Legal | Strict minimisation.
 Bias assessment required before deployment. |

-| Customer-Facing AI | Chatbots, automated email, recommendation engines | Operations Director + DPO + Board | GDPR Article 22 compliance required.
-Human escalation path mandatory. |
+| Customer-Facing AI | Chatbots, automated email, recommendation engines | Operations Director + DPO + Board | Human escalation path mandatory.
+Article 22 and transparency review required. |

-| Financial AI | Fraud detection, forecasting, expense automation | Finance Director + IT + DPO | Financial data only.
-Audit trail required for all AI-informed decisions. |
+| Financial AI | Fraud detection, forecasting, expense automation | Finance Director + IT + DPO | Audit trail required for all AI-informed decisions. |

-| Content Creation AI | Copywriting, image generation, translation | Department Head | No client or confidential information.
-IP ownership clarified before use. |
+| Content Creation AI | Copywriting, image generation, translation | Department Head | No client, confidential, or commercially sensitive information unless formally approved. |

 4. Data Protection & GDPR Compliance